Currently Advertised Positions

 Postdoctoral Positions 2015None currently available.
 Enquiries about externally funded postdoctoral positions through the Alexander von Humboldt Foundation, the German Science Foundation etc. please contact Prof. Peter Schwerdtfeger (email@example.com)

 PhD PositionsWe have PHD positions available at any time within our research centre.
 Students need good knowledge of the field they will work on, plus good mathematical and programming skills.
-For further information please do not hesitate to contact one of our group leaders Prof. Peter Schwerdtfeger, Prof. Joachim Brand, Prof. Sergej Flach, Dr. Elke Pahl, Dr. Jane Allison, or Dr. Patrick Bowman.
-Current openings are MU PhD scholarships and 1 Marsden funded PHD scholarship:
+For further information please do not hesitate to contact one of our group leaders Prof. Peter Schwerdtfeger, Prof. Joachim Brand, Dr. Elke Pahl, or Current openings are MU PhD scholarships and 1 Marsden funded PHD scholarship:

-The Centre for Theoretical Chemistry and Physics in the New Zealand Institute for Advanced Study at Massey University is seeking two candidates for PhD.
-Project 1 is concerned with the simulation of high-pressure materials and phase transitions.
-For this project the candidate needs to have a good understanding of solid-state physics/chemistry and should be able to program in Fortran, C or C++.
-Project 2 is concerned with the solution of the Dirac equation for different model potentials with applications to particle confinements.
-A strong background in quantum mechanics and mathematics and in particular the solution of differential equations will be essential.
+The Centre for Theoretical Chemistry and Physics in the New Zealand Institute for Advanced Study at Massey University is seeking one candidate for PhD.
+The project is concerned with the chemistry and physics of superheavy elements.
+For this project the candidate needs to have a good understanding of computational/theoretical physics/chemistry and should be able to program in Fortran or C++.
 The PhD students will join the group at the Centre for Theoretical Chemistry and Physics (CTCP) within the New Zealand Institute for Advanced Study currently consisting of five full-time faculty plus postdocs, students and external collaborators working on topics in quantum chemistry, quantum physics and nonlinear dynamics.
 The CTCP is based at Albany campus of Massey University on Auckland's north shore.
 The successful applicant will have an Honours or Masters degree in Physics, Mathematics or Computational Chemistry.
-Project 1 leaders are E. Pahl and P. Schwerdtfeger, project 2 leaders are P. Bowman and P. Schwerdtfeger.
+The project leaders are P. Schwerdtfeger, W. Nazarewicz and E. Pahl.
 To apply please email a covering letter, detailed CV, proof of English language skills, academic transcripts, and 2-3 reference letters from academic staff to Prof. Peter Schwerdtfeger (firstname.lastname@example.org) for more details.
-Applications should be submitted no later than the 15th of March 2016.
+Applications should be submitted no later than the June 1, 2018.
 However, we may consider late applications.

 General InformationWe are looking for Postdocs, PhD students, and research students in Masters programme in Chemistry and Masters by thesis only in Physics.
 The Centre for Theoretical Chemistry and Physics (CTCP) promotes high profile research in various areas of theoretical physics and chemistry.
 CTCP was established in 2004 as part of an initiative to develop theoretical physics and chemistry at the Auckland campus of Massey University.